Watzit/Curse-of-Strahd/Barovia/Locations/Castle Ravenloft/Court of the Count.md

 FLIGHT OF THE VAMPIRE

 Hidden in a compartment above the western set of double doors is a dressed wooden mannequin that looks exactly like [[Strahd]].
-It Weil.rs a blackcloak, its fangs are bared; and its -arms and clawed fingers are outstretched in a threatetiing ,manner.The mannequin is attached

-to ·a roJe that runs" through pull�ys fc.!stened alo!"}g the length of the hallway cei_liQg. ·
+It Wers a blackcloak, its fangs are bared; and its -arms and clawed fingers are outstretched in a threatetiing ,manner.The mannequin is attached to a role that runs" through pulleys fastened along the length of the hallway ceiling.

 When one or more characters reach the midpoint of the hall from either direction, read: